Environmental Impact Statement for Authorizing Changes to the Falcon Launch Program at Vandenberg Space Force Base

 The DAF is the lead agency for the EIS, with the FAA and the United States Coast Guard as cooperating agencies.

-In preparing the Draft EIS, the DAF evaluated a Proposed Action, Alternative 1, and a No Action Alternative to determine potential effects on human, natural, and cultural environments.
-The Draft EIS is now available for public review and comment through July 7, 2025.
+In preparing the Final EIS, the DAF evaluated a Proposed Action, Alternative 1, and a No Action Alternative to determine potential effects on human, natural, and cultural environments.
+The Final EIS is now available for viewing and download.

-Alternative 1: The DAF would implement the Proposed Action, but rather than modifying the existing HIF, the DAF would authorize SpaceX to construct a new hangar south of the HIF and north of SLC-6 to support Falcon 9 and Falcon Heavy integration and processing.
+Alternative 1: The DAF and the FAA would implement the Proposed Action as described above, but rather than modifying the existing HIF, the DAF would authorize SpaceX to construct a new hangar south of the HIF and north of SLC-6 to support Falcon 9 and Falcon Heavy integration and processing.

 No Action Alternative: The DAF would not authorize any Falcon 9 or Falcon Heavy launches or landing operations at, or modifications to, SLC-6, nor would the DAF authorize additional Falcon 9 launches from SLC-4.
 The FAA would not license Falcon operations at SLC-6 or an increase in Falcon 9 launches at SLC-4.